awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-bring-your-own-container.md

 + [Build a Custom Training Container and Debug Training Jobs with Debugger](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-debugger/build_your_own_container_with_debugger/debugger_byoc.html)

 **Tip**
-This custom container with Debugger guide is an extension of the [Adapting Your Own Training Container](adapt-training-container.md) guide which walks you thorough how to build and push your custom training container to Amazon ECR\.
+This custom container with Debugger guide is an extension of the [Adapting your own training container](adapt-training-container.md) guide which walks you thorough how to build and push your custom training container to Amazon ECR\.

 ## Prepare to Build a Custom Training Container<a name="debugger-bring-your-own-container-1"></a>